 The city of Bucharest has a very long history.
-It was first noted in written documents dating back to 1459, but did not become the center of Romania until 1862.
-When the world wars were being fought and during the time of peace between them, Bucharest made a significant change in their overall architecture.
-The change was so drastic and beautiful that the city of Bucharest was called, "Little Paris."
+It was first noted in written documents dating back to 1459 but did not become the center of Romania until 1862.
+When the world wars were being fought, and during the time of peace between them, Bucharest made a significant change in their overall architecture.
+The difference was so drastic and beautiful that the city of Bucharest was called, "Little Paris."
 The city is still known for being a leader in architecture and remains a tourist attraction for those looking for unique structures.

 Like most cities throughout the world, Bucharest performs a census on its citizens every ten years.
-The last census was in 2011 and showed that the overall population within Bucharest was 1,883,400 people.
-That rate of growth for Bucharest in fact represents a decline; at a growth rate of -.25% the estimated population will be 1,855,351.
+The last poll was in 2011 and showed that the overall population within Bucharest was 1,883,400 people.
 The current population reflects 9.365% of the total population of Romania.

-Education is a key component of a city's ability to be prosperous and, in this regard, the education system in Bucharest does face certain challenges due to the lack of emphasis put on the need for education.
+Education is a vital component of a city's ability to be prosperous and, in this regard, the education system in Bucharest does face particular challenges due to the lack of emphasis put on the need for education.
 The risk of dropout is a staggering 94%, and those that are unable to attend even primary school remains at 71.4%.
-The standard education system within the city of Bucharest and that of the rest of Romania encourages students to attend an average of 8.4 years of primary school and 9 years of secondary school.
+The standard education system within the city of Bucharest and that of the rest of Romania encourages students to participate in an average of 8.4 years of primary school and nine years of secondary school.

 In Bucharest, children are quite fortunate as many organizations have worked to encourage the growth of the economy through helping children with their education.
 The numbers indicate that before these new programs there only 70% of children in the city could access education.
 Today that has grown to 86% and is growing further with each passing year.
 It has had the most effect on pre-school children who previously had little encouragement to attend school.
 It is hoped that these programs will continue to encourage children to learn and therefore develop the economy of Bucharest.